clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 So in conclusion; comparing to the unscaled calculation, we are actually quite a lot more likely to get a good roll early than what just the pure dice math would indicate (likely `95` rather than estimated `90` for 50k rolls).

 However, what's up with the paladins and rangers?
+Time for another math detour.

 ### Class/Race Variance

-The final point here is something that's harder to account for: [stat floors based on races/class](https://rpg.stackexchange.com/questions/165377/how-do-baldurs-gate-and-baldurs-gate-2s-rolling-for-stats-actually-get-gene).
+The reason for the discrepancy is simple: [stat floors based on races/class](https://rpg.stackexchange.com/questions/165377/how-do-baldurs-gate-and-baldurs-gate-2s-rolling-for-stats-actually-get-gene).

-For some classes, these **stat floors** actually push their mean above the `75` cutoff even though it's 12 points above the mean of the original underlying distribution.
+These stat floors are quite significant in some cases, and actually push highly floored classes' means above the `75` cutoff even though it's 12 points above the mean of the original underlying distribution.

 - **fighter** mins: `STR=9`, rest `3`
 - **mage** mins: `INT=9`, rest `3`